OF YOUR STAY

 For a small island the food is excellent, whether you're a fish fan, meat lover, vegan or gluten-free.

-Corralejo's old port area is a warren of whitewashed alleyways, which comes to life in the evenings.
+Corralejo's old port area is a warren of whitewashed alleyways, which come to life in the evenings.
 Try Calle la Iglesia, where live music is a regular on the street, for popular restaurants serving locally caught fish, tapas & traditional dishes.

 Have coffee or cocktails on the seafront eg café Cordon Blue.
 Or light lunches at vegan/veggie cafés: Baobab, H2O, and Ojalá Poke.